Everything PR News

 Entertainment & Media

-National Lady Gaga Day: The First Documented Fan-Army-as-Distribution Moment
+National Lady Gaga Day: The First Fan-Army-as-Distribution Moment

 Share

 On January 29, 2010, more than 100,000 people on Facebook declared the day "National Lady Gaga Day."
-The event was created by a single student, Sarah Jane Elliott.
+The event was created by a single student — Sarah Jane Elliott.
 It went viral within hours.
 Twitter trends, Google Trends, and the rest of the social-media surface lit up around it.
-Lady Gaga responded by tweeting: "Thank u for creating #nationalladygagaday little monsters!
+Lady Gaga responded by tweet: "Thank u for creating #nationalladygagaday little monsters!
 I love u with all my gaga heart."

-The Lady Gaga PR team at 42 West and the wider Polydor and Darling Department architecture had nothing to do with originating the moment.
-The fans did it themselves.
-Then the PR architecture acknowledged it.
+The Lady Gaga PR team at 42 West and the wider Polydor and Darling Department architecture had nothing to do with originating it.
+The fans did.
+Then the PR architecture acknowledged.

 National Lady Gaga Day is the cleanest early-social-media-era documentation of a structural phenomenon that now defines celebrity PR: the fan army functions as autonomous distribution infrastructure.
 The artist does not need to organize the moment.
 The community organizes itself.
 The artist's job is to acknowledge.